Crossing of the Rhine

-The crossing of the Rhine by a mixed group of barbarians which included Vandals, Alans and Suebi is traditionally considered to have occurred on 31 December 406.
+The crossing of the Rhine by a mixed group of Germanic and Sarmatian tribes which included Vandals, Alans and Suebi is traditionally considered to have occurred on 31 December 406.
 The crossing transgressed one of the Late Roman Empire's most secure limes or boundaries; as such, it has been considered a climactic moment in the decline of the empire.
 It initiated a wave of destruction of Roman cities and the collapse of Roman civic order in northern Gaul.
 That, in turn, occasioned the rise of three usurpers in succession in the province of Britannia.
 Therefore, the crossing of the Rhine is a marker date in the Migration Period during which various Germanic tribes moved westward and southward from southern Scandinavia and northern Germania.

 Ancient sources

 Several written accounts document the crossing, supplemented by the timeline of Prosper of Aquitaine, which gives a firm date of 31 December 406 in his year-by-year chronicle: "In the sixth consulship of Arcadius and Probus, Vandals and Alans came into the Gauls, having crossed the Rhine, on the day before the kalends of January."

 A letter by Saint Jerome, written from Bethlehem and dated 409, gives a long list of the barbarian tribes who had overrun all of Gaul at that time, including those who had crossed the Rhine: Quadi, Vandals, Sarmatians, Alans, Gepids, Herules, Saxons, Burgundians, Alemanni and, to the shame of the empire, Pannonians from within the empire.
 Jerome lists the cities now known as Mainz, Worms, Rheims, Amiens, Arras, Thérouanne, Tournai, Speyer and Strasbourg as having been pillaged.
 Jerome's account is highly stylised, and neither his list of peoples nor his list of cities can be taken at face value as they have sources in previous texts.

 In his History of the Franks, the 6th-century historian Gregory of Tours embeds some short passages of a lost account by the 5th-century historian Renatus Profuturus Frigeridus of a war between the Vandals, Alans and Franks that took place in the Rhine region around the time of the crossing of the Rhine.
 This text, known as the "Frigeridus fragment", may provide some clues about the circumstances preceding the crossing.

 Olympiodorus of Thebes, a generally reliable contemporary historian, wrote an account of the crossing, of which only fragments have survived in quotations by Sozomen, Zosimus and Photius.
 5th century Roman historian Orosius mentions the crossing in passing.